mozilla/uniffi-rs/docs/manual/src/tutorial/callback_interfaces.md

 }
 ```

-## 2. Define a callback interface in the UDL
+## 2. Define a callback interface in the UDL.

 ```webidl
 callback interface Keychain {